arh-eu/gds-cpp-messages/README.md

 The result will be saved to the `exports` folder, with the message ID as the filename.

 It is possible, that your query has more than one pages available.
 By default, only 300 rows will be returned by the GDS (if you do not specify the LIMIT in your SQL and the config does not set another limit for this).
-In these cases you have send a Next Query Page request, which will give you the next 300 records found.

-If you do not want to bother by manually sending these requests, you can use the -queryall flag instead, that will automatically send these Next Query Page requests as long as there are additional pages with records available.
+In these cases you can use the -queryall flag instead, with that you will query all pages not just the first one.

 ## SDK usage

 The code is separated into 3 different header files.
 The GDS Message types are declared in the `gds_types.hpp` file.
 The core functions for communication can be found in the `gds_connection.hpp` header.

 A `semaphore.hpp` is also added.
-This is not needed for user created applications, but our examples and console clients use them.
+This is not needed for user created applications, but our console client uses them.

 Please note that the usual `ws://` or `wss://` prefix is _not_ needed in the URL (it will lead to a connection refusal as the `SimpleWebSocketClient` expects the URL without the scheme).